A Complete Idiot's Guide to Cuba

 Religion in Cuba

 There is currently no official religion in Cuba.
 The position regarding religion has been modified and changed over the years during the Revolution.
-For a time the government had an atheistic position, but over the years it has become more sensitive, especially towards Catholicism and syncretism.
+For a time the government had an atheistic position, but over the years it became more sensitive, especially towards Catholicism and syncretism.

 Tips in Cuba